Four key practices to reduce Mean Time to Resolution (MTTR)

-With the new Multiplayer browser extension, you can start capturing deep debugging sessions instantly, right from your browser.
+With the new Multiplayer browser extension, you can start capturing full stack session recordings instantly, right from your browser.

 Distributed debugging isn’t just traditional debugging at scale, it’s an entirely different challenge.
 It means diagnosing and fixing issues that span multiple services, layers, and sometimes even teams, across complex and often legacy architectures.